The following Real Estate information is available by phone with no more than five inquiries at one time:

 Requests for copies of field cards should be addressed to the Assessor’s Office and should include $1 per field card and a self-addressed, stamped envelope.
 The field cards are mailed out the same day the request is received.

-For email requests, send your request to the Assessor's Office and include $1 per field card and your email address.
-The field card will be emailed the same day.
+Requests for email copies of field cards should be addressed to the Assessor’s Office and include $1 per field card and your email address.
+The field cards are emailed the same day the request is received..

 State Law requires that all taxable real property be revalued once every five years.
 All property in Greenwich was revalued effective with the Oct.
 1, 2015 Grand List year.
 The primary purpose of revaluation is to provide equitable assessment of all property types and classes.
 The revaluation process is not intended to increase revenue, but rather to keep the fair market values current.
 Greenwich’s next revaluation will be for the Oct.
 1, 2020 Grand List.